q-cheng/Job-Scheduler-with-Kubernetes/README.md

 Job Scheduler with kubernetes

-To optimize computation efficiency, write own scheduling policy in the src folder with GoLang.
+To optimize computation efficiency, write own scheduling policy in the src folder with Go.